Literary-Insights/blog/src/content/blog/Corporate Finance Theory and Practice (Maurizio Dallocchio, Yann Le Fur, Pascal Quiry etc.) (Z-Library) - 4_8=8AB@0B_@.txt-1.md

 - Various methods can be used to calculate a stock's sensitivity to overall market movements (beta).

-That covers the main points summarized from the provided text.
-Let me know if you need any part explained further.

  Here is a summary of the key terms from the list provided: